timkuijsten/mongovi/README.md

 # mongovi

 mongovi is a command line interface for MongoDB.
+It's a productivity tool that can be used both interactively and non-interactive and is made to be ergonomic for ad hoc querying and manipulation of documents in a database.

 Features:
 * easy integration into shell pipelines by reading and writing